ToshioCP/Gtk4-tutorial/gfm/sec23.md

 It deals with:

 - Building widgets by GtkBuilder.
-- Seting a drawing function of GtkDrawingArea.
+- Setting a drawing function of GtkDrawingArea.
 And connecting a handler to "resize" signal on GtkDrawingArea.
 - Implementing each call back functions.
 Particularly, `Run` signal handler is the point in this program.